ben-burlingham/saa-c02-cfn-exercises/e06/README.md

 Attach an egress-only internet gateway to the VPC.

 **Verify:**
-- Confirm 0% packet loss (success) of `ping6 ipv6.google.com` from instance
+- Confirm successful (0% packet loss) of `ping6 ipv6.google.com` from instance
-- Confirm 100% packet loss (failure) ping to instance using http://ipv6now.com.au/pingme.php
+- Confirm failed (100% packet loss) ping to instance using http://ipv6now.com.au/pingme.php